godotengine/godot-docs/tutorials/asset_pipeline/exporting_for_ios.rst

 Add your project data
 ---------------------

-Using the Godot editor, [[Exporting\_for\_pc\|export your project for Windows]], to obtain the data.pck file.
+Using the Godot editor, :ref:`doc_exporting_for_pc`, to obtain the data.pck file.
 Replace the empty data.pck in the XCode project with the new one, and run/archive.

 If you want to test your scenes on the iOS device as you edit them, you can add your game directory to the project (instead of data.pck), and